Online cheating racket busted, 5 held from Rajasthan | Law-Order

 - India

-On November 11, Muskan Meena, one of the participants, contacted the victim through Instagram and asked about fee payment.

-The complainant told her that the fee is Rs 1,800 per month but the accused sent a screenshot of payment of Rs 18,000 to her and asked her to refund the excess amount of Rs 16,200, which was paid by mistake.
+The police said a Pune resident filed a complaint with the Pune Cyber Cell saying that she gives online classes/tuitions for which she gets fees through Google Pay.
+"On November 11, one of the participants, Muskan Meena, contacted her on Instagram and said that she wanted to attend her class and asked about the fee payment.
+The victim said that the fee is Rs 1,800 per month.
+The accused then sent a screenshot of the payment of Rs 18,000 on Google Pay and asked her to refund Rs 16,200," said Malhotra.

-Without checking her bank account, the complainant returned the excess amount to the accused via Google Pay and later realised that she was cheated.
+Without checking her account, the victim returned the alleged excess amount to the accused via Google Pay and later realised that she had been cheated.
+A case was registered under sections 419, 420, 465 of the Indian Penal Code (IPC), 66 (C)/66 (D) IT Act and the probe was initiated.

-Muskan Meena had told the complainant that she lived in Dwarka, Delhi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)